SAP/spartacus-docs/_pages/dev/Customer Interests/customer-interests-component.md

 ---

 ## Intro
-The customer interests component provides a page under user account for customers to view, as well as managing registered product interests，such as rmeoving product interests, and updating the notification receiving channels.
+The customer interests component provides a page under user account for customers to view, as well as managing registered product interests, such as removing product interests, and updating the notification receiving channels.

 ## Requirements
 The customer interests component requires the following extensions to work: